-More refreshing ideas are brought to life for the grand hotel’s guests.
 The Eden-Roc Restaurant shimmers with a new design overlooking the stunning sea.
 Bar La Rotonde is beautifully refurbished, and Spa Eden-Roc opens four revitalising treatment rooms with a salt wall for halotherapy.

 Natalie Portman is an exquisite Miss Dior and ‘runaway bride’ in the fragrance’s stylish campaign film.
 Parfums Christian Dior chooses our iconic setting to depict the most glamorous wedding imaginable, but the free-spirited muse would not be tied down.
 She disrobes and dashes down the Grande Allée, across our park, and into a helicopter where she escapes over the glistening Mediterranean Sea.

-The legendary Hotel du Cap-Eden-Roc is proud to be awarded the prestigious 'Palace distinction' on 22 July 2016.
+The legendary Hotel du Cap-Eden-Roc is proud to be awarded the prestigious 'Palace' distinction on 22 July 2016.
 Philippe Perd, Managing Director, praises the talent and effort of his team, '… a tribute to the men and women of real experience, who are entirely dedicated to our guests, and through their constant attentiveness create unforgettable stays'.

 Celebrating the 150th anniversary of Hotel du Cap-Eden-Roc, with beautifully redesigned restaurants.
 The hotel is the preeminent Riviera Grand Dame.
 She reflects on her glamorous past and strides into the future, constantly refreshed and revitalised, and still at the height of fashion.